entgelme/k8s-appid-integration-example/hello-front/README.md

 ## Howto prepare and start the frontend

 ### Prerequisites
-### Prerequisites
 * [IBM Cloud](https://cloud.ibm.com) Account (PAYG or subscription, but not Lite)
 * [IBM Kubernetes Service (IKS) Cluster (Standard, not Lite)](https://console.bluemix.net/containers-kubernetes/catalog/cluster)
     The reason is, that we want to use an ingress, which is only usable with an IKS standard cluster.

 * [IBM Cloud Container Registry](https://console.bluemix.net/containers-kubernetes/launchRegistryView)
 * [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html#install_use)